Asia-Pacific leaders condemn war, renew calls for open trade

 The declaration issued by APEC leaders acknowledged differing views on the war and said the forum, which is devoted largely to promoting trade and closer economic ties, was not a venue for resolving such conflicts.

-But it noted that the war and other security issues can “can have significant consequences for the global economy."
+But it noted that the conflict and other security issues “can have significant consequences for the global economy.”

 The leaders’ statement said most members had strongly condemned the war in Ukraine, stressing that it is causing immense human suffering and worsening inflation, supply chain troubles, food insecurity and financial risks.